PlanWell

 The “Edit Meal” Page

-• Remove button: I removed the "Choose This Meal" button to eliminate confusion and guide users directly to the desired action.
+Remove button: I removed the "Choose This Meal" button to reduce confusion and streamline user actions.

 Redesign details page & Comparison Chart

-• Redesign details page: I made changes to address the confusion.
-I moved the comparison chart to the bottom of the page and kept the selected meal's calories and macros at the top for quick decision-making.
+Redesign details page: I moved the comparison chart to the bottom and placed the selected meal's calories and macros at the top for quick reference.

-• Comparison chart: I added arrows to the comparison chart to visually show users the changes in calories and macros.
-This will help users quickly identify differences when comparing multiple items and make faster, more informed choices.
+Comparison chart: I added arrows to the comparison chart to help users quickly identify changes in calories and macros, allowing for faster, more informed choices.

 Final Designs